dymmond/esmerald/docs/en/docs/lifespan-events.md

 Let use see an example still using the [Saffier](https://edgy.dymmond.com) ORM.

 !!!
 Warning
-    Again, this is for general purposes, not for the use of the Esmerald lifespan.
+    Again, this is for general purposes, not for the use of the Ravyn lifespan.
 That example how to use it is described in the [lifespan](#lifespan) section.

 #### Using functions